Olaf (Frozen): Olaf's Frozen Adventure

-Olaf starred in a 21-minute Frozen holiday film along with Anna, Elsa, Kristoff, and Sven, which debuted in theaters for a limited time engagement with Disney·Pixar's Coco on November 22, 2017.
+Olaf stars in a 21-minute Frozen holiday film along with Anna, Elsa, Kristoff, and Sven, which debuted in theaters for a limited time engagement with Disney·Pixar's Coco on November 22, 2017.
 It made its television debut on ABC on December 14, 2017.

 When Christmas arrives in Arendelle, Anna and Elsa plan a surprise party for their subjects.
 Olaf is particularly excited to start the festivities, but when it comes time for the party to begin, all the guests leave after the annual ringing of the Yule bell in the castle courtyard.
 Anna and Elsa come to realize that their isolation had robbed them of any holiday traditions of their own, which Elsa feels guilty for.
 Olaf, however, enlists Sven to journey throughout Arendelle and learn from the populace of all the traditions the season has to offer.
 Once enough information is gathered (including melting and then reforming in Oaken's sauna), Olaf makes his way back to the castle, though a mishap with overloading Kristoff's sled separates the two, and destroys the sled and all the holiday-related keepsakes in the process.
 With only a fruitcake, Olaf journeys into the woods, and is attacked by vicious wolves while traversing through.
 He narrowly escapes them, but loses the fruitcake shortly thereafter to a hawk.

 Depressed at having failed Anna and Elsa, Olaf wanders into the night, depressed, and figures it would be best to remain lost.
 Meanwhile, Sven informs Kristoff, Anna, and Elsa of Olaf's encounter with the wolves, and a search party is organized to find the missing snowman.
 After much searching, the royal sisters come across the downhearted Olaf, who apologizes for failing in his mission.
 Anna and Elsa reveal that they managed to find a tradition on their own: Olaf.
 It is revealed that during the years that they were separated, Anna would create drawings of Olaf (and on one occasion, a doll), and slide them under Elsa's door each Christmas as a reminder of their childhood and the love they have for each other.
 The sisters then lead Olaf and their subjects onto a frozen lake beneath the northern lights to host a holiday party and create a giant Christmas tree made of ice.

-Frozen II
+Frozen 2

-Olaf is featured in the sequel to Frozen, Frozen II; released on November 22, 2019, in the US.
+Olaf is featured in the sequel to Frozen, Frozen 2; released on November 22, 2019, in the US.
 In this film, it is revealed that Olaf no longer needs his personal flurry and now has a layer of permafrost that keeps him from melting.
-While running from Arendelle, Olaf starts to blow but Kristoff saves him from being blown away he was seen playing with the children as they were decorating some ice crystals.
+While running from Arendelle, Olaf starts to blow but Kristoff saves him from being blown away.
+He was seen playing with the children as they were decorating some ice crystals.

 When Elsa gets frozen knowing the truth about the past, Olaf disintegrates once Elsa's power is gone.
 After Anna has the dam destroyed, and Elsa is saved by her action, Elsa rebuilds Olaf.